1871fotc/fotc/docs/stories/lilian-cooper-walk.md

 1893‑1970

-Sir Manuel Richard Hornibrook is perhaps best known in Brisbane for his association with bridge building.
+[Sir Manuel Richard Hornibrook](https://adb.anu.edu.au/biography/hornibrook-sir-manuel-richard-10547/text18729) is perhaps best known in Brisbane for his association with bridge building.
 His first bridge of note was constructed for the Department of Main Roads across the Burrum River in 1925.
 This is recorded as the earliest, publicly‑funded, reinforced‑concrete bridge in Queensland.
 In an effort to create employment and provide support for families during the depression, the Hornibrook Highway was constructed during the 1930s and included what was [Australia's longest bridge](https://youtu.be/qqA41Fvj55k) at the time of its construction.
 The Hornibrook Group built more than 100 bridges, some of the better‑known including the William Jolly, Story and New Victoria bridges in Brisbane, the Northbridge and Iron Cove Bridge in Sydney, and the Kings Avenue and Commonwealth Avenue bridges in Canberra.

 Along with bridges, Manuel Hornibrook and his brothers, constructed drainage and sewerage works around Brisbane, Longreach, Roma and other towns in western Queensland.
 In fact, over a period of 40 years their companies built wool stores, wheat silos, wharves, sugar‑sheds, tank farms, water mains, factories and electricity power‑stations.
 Of course another highlight was the successful completion in the 1960s of the superstructure of the Sydney Opera House, including the sail‑like roof.

 Personally, Manuel Hornibrook was known for his spirit, courage and determination and his genuine interest and concern for people, as evidenced by his work during the Great Depression.
 He was also president of the Hamilton Bowls club, a Rotarian and worked tirelessly for International House, at the University of Queensland.
 Married with three children, Hornibrook died on 30 May 1970 at the Holy Spirit Private Hospital, Wickham Terrace, Brisbane and was cremated.

-Raymond L. Whitmore, '[Hornibrook, Sir Manuel Richard (1893‑1970)](https://adb.anu.edu.au/biography/hornibrook-sir-manuel-richard-10547/text18729)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, https://adb.anu.edu.au/biography/hornibrook-sir-manuel-richard-10547/text18729, published first in hardcopy 1996.

 ??? directions "Directions"